powersindustries/DataTypesAndAlgorithms_Java/README.md

 ### Binary Search Tree
 - BSTs are similar to a Linked List except that it branches in multiple directions.
-- BST nodes branch left and right.
+- BST have two branching nodes that go left and right.
 - Nodes on the left are less than nodes on the right.
 - Tree Definitions
     - `Full Tree` -> Each node points to 0 or 2 nodes.